-Annual wheat plants will mature first, followed by perennial wheat plants, followed by intermediate wheatgrass plants.
-You will harvest annual wheat and perennial wheat plants during the first harvest.
+Perennial wheat plants will mature first, followed by intermediate wheatgrass plants.
+You will harvest perennial wheat plants during the first harvest.
 Two weeks later, you will harvest the intermediate wheatgrass during the second harvest.

 - 1. Locate harvest materials: scissors, tape, plant number stickers, harvest bag, and measuring stick. - 2.
 Take a photo of your plot prior to harvesting. - 3.
 Measure the height of three of your perennial wheat plants.
 Height of the plant is the vertical distance between the ground where the roots are and the top of the seed head of the tallest tiller.